The Engineers and Geoscientists BC Competency Assessment System is now competencyassessment.ca

 Engineers and Geoscientists British Columbia’s online system for recording, assessing, and validating engineering and geoscience work experience allows applicants to identify how they meet the organization's competency categories for professional engineering or geoscience registration.

-A free webinar titled Tips on Improving your Professional Engineer's Application is available for viewing in the Online Store.
+A free webinar titled Tips on Improving your Professional Engineer's Application is available for viewing in the Knowledge Centre.

 Engineering applicants please refer to the Engineering Competency Assessment Guide.

 Geoscience applicants please refer to the Geoscience Competency Assessment Guide.

 Students, engineers-in-training, geoscientists-in-training, and applicants for professional engineer, professional geoscientist or professional licensee (engineering only), are eligible to use the Competency Assessment System.

 A list of all 34 key competencies with generic indicators is available.

 Discipline-specific technical competency indicators are available for the following areas of practice: